sunilparajuli/openimis-fe-claim-laos_js/README.md

 * `claimForm.showAdjustmentAtEnter`, boolean to display adjustment field at claim entry.
 Default false;
 * `claimForm.insureePicker`, the insuree picker to use when filling a claim.
 Default insuree.InsureeChfIdPicker (the exact chfid entry picker).
 Other pre-canned option (from insuree reference module): insuree.InsureePicker (dialog picker with search on chfid, last name and other names)
 * `claimAttachments`, boolean to enable/disable claim attachments.
 Default true;
+* `ClaimAdminPicker.selectThreshold`: claim administrators suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), efault: 10